Air date: November 11, 1960

-- Mars-and-Venus Gender Contrast: While all the "normal" faces look like pigs (to us, anyways), all of the male faces are biased to the right while all the females are to the left.
+- Mars and Venus Gender Contrast: While all the "normal" faces look sort of like pigs (to us, anyways), all of the male faces are biased to the right while all the females are to the left.

 - A Nazi by Any Other Name: The Leader is based on Adolf Hitler.
 In his speech, he continually stresses the importance of ensuring "glorious conformity" and abiding by a single norm.
 He says that all that is different must be cut out like a cancerous filth as differences weaken the state.

 - Nothing Is Scarier: Miss Tyler's face isn't actually revealed till the end of the episode, but everyone keeps talking about how horrible it is.

 - Persecution Flip: On a meta level, anyway.
 To us, the viewers, this is about a world where our idea of great beauty is seen as so freakish it's socially disabling- but in-universe, Janet has a severe, disturbing facial deformity from birth.